-All of the off-site trips and swimming times are preplanned and built into your weekly schedule.
+All of the off-site trips are preplanned and built into your weekly schedule.
 Staff is responsible for planning activities for on-site time.
-Group Leaders are required to submit written program plans to the Camp Director a week prior to the start of a new session.
-Plans should include activities for arts & crafts, sports, games, special events etc. Each week will be assigned a theme to use when making weekly program plans.
+Plans should include activities for arts & crafts, sports, games, special events etc. Make the most of your planning time during staff training to plan activities and back-up activities.
 Always have alternative plans in case of rain or heat.